|

-here just a sample/test page of some of the techniques that are used in telling a story with the comic book medium...in the weeks that follow i'll put up more and more. it's not just pictures with word balloons. alot of things must be considered. timing, panel compisition, page composition, leading the eye, putting emphasis on specific objects/imformation/movements, mood, and on and on...so if you are an aspiring Comic book illustrator or just a fan who wants to know what seperates the men from the children...read on and come back for more next week ***if you have problems viewing the pictures on this blog please contact me as douglaspasz at Gmail.com
+here just a sample/test page of some of the techniques that are used in telling a story with the comic book medium...in the weeks that follow I'll put up more and more. it's not just pictures with word balloons. a lot of things must be considered. timing, panel composition, page composition, leading the eye, putting emphasis on specific objects/information/movements, mood, and on and on...so if you are an aspiring Comic book illustrator or just a fan who wants to know what separates the men from the children...read on and come back for more next week

 First I'll just reassure you